ianfoose/relaxful-apple/README.md

 # Relaxful

-A REST API Client written in Objective-C and Swift for use with macOS, watchOS, iOS, and tvOS
+A REST API Client written in Swift for use with macOS, watchOS, iOS, and tvOS

 ## Use